nais/doc/docs/persistence/objectstore.md

 !!! info
     This feature is only available in on-premises clusters.

+!!! info
+    This feature does not have backups of the data in the buckets, please move to GCP if this is needed.

 ## How to

 ### Ceph object storage user

 On NAIS on-prem you're required to add a ceph object storage user.
 This is done through nais-yaml.
 After applying changes to the ceph-users.yaml and applying this to the cluster the rook operator will create the necessary secrets used to access the S3 bucket.
-Contact [@Sten.Ivar.Røkke](https://nav-it.slack.com/archives/D5KP2068Z) for access or create a pull-request in [navikt/nais-yaml](https://github.com/navikt/nais-yaml.git).
+To get access create a pull-request in [navikt/nais-yaml](https://github.com/navikt/nais-yaml.git).

 Example yaml for ceph user: